ARNO KRAMER

 CAREN VAN HERWAARDEN

 Caren van Herwaarden works on and with paper.
-Drawing with pencil is her basis, often in combinations with other techniques, such as watercolor and ink.
-Her work is sensory, direct and sensitive.
+Pencil drawing is her foundation, often combined with other techniques, such as watercolor and ink.
+Her work is sensory, direct, and sensitive.

-In recent years, her work has become more spatial, integrating images of old sheets into her drawings.
-This gives her work an incantatory, sensory charge.
-This is essential for Van Herwaarden, especially at a time when contacts between people are increasingly taking place on a virtual, non-sensory plane.
+In recent years, her work has taken on a more spatial quality, and she has begun incorporating images of old sheets into her drawings.
+This lends her work a mesmerizing, sensory quality.
+This is of essential importance to Van Herwaarden, especially at a time when human interactions are increasingly taking place on a virtual, non-sensory level.

-She wants the viewer to experience and recognize her work with their 'gut' before they possibly understand it.
-It has to be raw, you have to be able to 'smell' it.
+She wants the viewer to first experience and recognize her work with all its intensity before possibly understanding it.
+It has to be raw; you have to be able to “smell” it.